 It is hard not to laugh when someone pronounces something wildly different from what you are used to, much less the person you are comfortable enough to pick on.

 This can be a fun and memorable moment that can strengthen your bond, just as easily as it can be the first step to long-term resentment.
 How to make multilingual relationships work in Japan is just laughter!

 Try and keep the mood jovial and kind, and stay away from mockery and ridicule.
 Laughing at the situation with your partner is a warm and bright memory, but being laughed at as you try to learn something and being ridiculed for failing, will only discourage any interest in wanting to learn.

 The last thing you want to do is make the person who is making an effort to get to know you better, feel like they just got a smack on the face!
 So laugh away the funny moments, but make sure you do it together!

 Japanese usually express their love by the means of kokuhaku 告白 こくはく which literally means confession.
-This is done in the hope to declare their their love for the other and hopefully ask them out on a date.
+This is done in the hope to declare their love for the other and hopefully, asking them out on a date.

 I hope this article- how to make multilingual relationships work in Japan helped you!
 What according to you makes a multilingual relationship works?
 Have you faced any major challenges?
 Share your thoughts in the comments!

 Hiya!
 I’m the main author of Japan Truly.
 I love everything Japan and love testing out Japanese products, be it skincare and makeup or gadgets!
 You’ll find reviews of some of the best selling Japanese products (tried and tested) right here!